vtex-apps/product-kit/README.md

-# Product Kit
+# VTEX Product Kit

-Product kit is a canonical component that any VTEX store can install.
+## Description
+The VTEX product kit app is ... and this app is used by Dreamstore product.

+:loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Release schedule
 | Release  | Status              | Initial Release | Maintenance LTS Start | End-of-life | Dreamstore Compatibility